At FishmanVision you can elect to have your annual eye exam performed by Dr. Harvey Fishman (MD) and associates.

-Many eye diseases and problems have no early warning symptoms, and as a result, an estimated 1 out of every 19 Americans suffers poor vision.
+Many eye diseases and problems have no early warning symptoms, and as a result, an estimated 1 out of every 19 Americans suffers from poor vision.
 The technology available at Dr. Fishman's practice enables early detection of vision problems such as nearsightedness, astigmatism, or glaucoma.
 Routine eye examinations are the best safeguard for maintaining good vision.

 The American Academy of Ophthalmology recommends the following guidelines for scheduling eye exams: